apoorvapandey623/PearlThoughts_task/README.md

                 Exposing the application port.
                 Specifying the command to start the application.

-    Step 2: Create Terraform Configuration
+    Step 2: Created Terraform Configuration
-        1. Create a new directory for Terraform configurations
+        1. Created a new directory for Terraform configurations
-        2. Create a `main.tf` file
+        2. Created a `main.tf` file
             This Terraform configuration sets up an ECS infrastructure on AWS using Fargate.
 It includes:
                 An AWS provider configuration for the us-east-1 region.
                 Data sources to fetch the default VPC, subnet, and security group.